Gout in the Feet | Expert Guide to the Best Shoes for Gout

 2) https://www.goutalliance.org/the-facts Alliance for Gout Awareness, Washington D.C.

 3) https://www.ncbi.nlm.nih.gov/books/NBK459218 Hyperuricemia Authors Christina George; David A. MinterAffiliations MSU-McLaren OaklandLast Update: May 29, 2020

 4). https://www.rush.edu/health-wellness/discover-health/5-facts-about-gout Rush University Medical Center, Chicago IL

-*Disclaimer: This blog is for informational purposes only and is not a substitute for medical advice.
+DISCLAIMER: The content provided by Family Footwear Center is done for informational purposes only and is not a substitute for professional medical advice, diagnosis or treatment.

 What is a Foot Bunion? | Expert Guide to the Best Shoes for Bunions

 Best Shoes and Work Boots for Bunions

 It is especially important to select the right type of running shoes if you suffer with Gout, especially if you a diehard runner.

 Please check out our Expert Advice on How to Pick the Right Running Shoes